compenguy/AoC2021/README.md

 the match cases accordingly, and the result falls perfectly out.
 I actually didn't trust that it was truly that easy so I went and double-checked everything.
 Perfect.

+## Day 3 Developer Log

+Reading a reddit post in `r/rust` about AoC I saw someone who was using the sample data provided for each day as a test to validate their solution.
+That seems like an amazing idea, so I'm adding in tests for the previous days, and I intend to follow that pattern going forward.
+Also, super happy with how I divided up my functions because it made the tests really simple.